TELSP 2026 projects

 Human rights law – an idea or a practical concept?

-Under the project the Student would develop the interest in international human rights.
-Mentor would encourage the Student to confront a letter of law and its implementation by analyzing laws, soft law, case-law and research findings from the country of Student’s origin with the UN and regional (e.g. the EU and the Council of Europe) legal instruments.
+A Student would develop the interest in international human rights.
+Mentor would encourage the Participant to confront legal text and practice of its implementation by analyzing laws, soft law, and case-law and from the country of Student’s origin with the UN and regional (e.g. the EU and the Council of Europe) legal instruments.
+However, projects focusing on practice of implementation of national law are also possible if they are well-based in e.g. positions of non-governmental organisations focusing on human rights.

 A list of possible research areas covers e.g.:

-- The situation of protection seekers (asylum seekers, refugees, internally displaced persons), focusing on an access to the territory (legality of establishing border walls and stopping boats in international sees, the use of the AI in issuing decisions in immigrants and asylum seekers’ cases), to asylum procedures, to legal aid, to social benefits (e.g. a doctor, housing, food), to education, and employment;
+- The situation of asylum seekers, refugees, internally displaced persons - an access to the territory, legality of a use of the AI in issuing decisions in immigrants and asylum seekers’ cases, access to legal aid and social benefits;

-- The situation of detainees in criminal and administrative proceedings (in particular immigrants, protection seekers, children);
+- The situation of detainees in criminal and administrative proceedings (in particular but not limited to immigrants, protection seekers, children);

-- Fight with terrorism (including its hybrid forms) and organized crime (in particular human trafficking and smuggling) – does it contradict with protection of human rights?
+- Fight with terrorism (including its hybrid forms) – does it contradict with protection of human rights?

 - UN treaties, EU fundamental rights, and the Council of Europe system – complementarity or confrontation;